Top

 Calculating and Modifying Child Support Payments in Pennsylvania

-To estimate the amount of child support a parent may be required to pay, the spouses should know both of their gross incomes, tax statuses, any spousal support paid or received, childcare expenses, medical insurances premiums that cover the child, and any union dues or non-voluntary retirement contributions.
+To estimate the amount of child support a parent may be required to pay, the spouses should know both of their gross incomes, tax statuses, any spousal support paid or received, childcare expenses, medical insurance premiums that cover the child, and any union dues or non-voluntary retirement contributions.
 Gross income generally includes salaries, wages, bonuses, and commissions, as well as pensions and retirement plans.
 Note that where a parent is willfully unemployed or underemployed, a court can impute income (estimate an amount they should be making) based on age, health, employment history, education, and childcare responsibilities.

 Once a court orders child support to be paid, the paying parent must continue to make those payments until the order terminates or a court changes it.
 A parent struggling to make payments but who can’t make ends meet may request a modification in the child support order.
 A court will grant a modification if they find that either parent experiences a material and substantial change in circumstances, such as if a parent loses a job or has a new child.
 The court must, however, review both parents’ current financial resources and any difference in percentage of parenting time to recalibrate the amount of support.